Chapter 22: Deena

 The crack spreads.
 The wall holds — but the word holds has started to sound like a question.

-Another dissolve.
-The courtroom folds into darkness, into headlights, into wet asphalt and the hum of a car idling.
+The courtroom dissolves into darkness and headlights and wet asphalt and the hum of a car idling.

 He is in her body still.
-But the weight has shifted — she is younger here, lighter in a way that has nothing to do with pounds and everything to do with accumulation.
-The losses haven’t piled up yet.
+Younger.
+Lighter in a way that has nothing to do with pounds — the losses have not piled up yet.
 Not all of them.

 Two in the morning.
 The dashboard clock glows blue-white.
-Her Subaru is parked on the shoulder of 82nd Avenue, engine running, heat on, wipers on intermittent because the rain has slowed to mist.
-Her phone is in her right hand.
+Her Subaru is parked on the shoulder of 82nd Avenue, engine running, heat pushing through the vents with a faint rattle, wipers on intermittent.
+The rain has slowed to mist.
+Her phone is in her right hand — warm from her palm, the screen dark.
 Her left hand grips the steering wheel at twelve o’clock.
 She is not on duty.

 A girl.

 Maren sees her.
 Hank feels the assessment — instantaneous, professional, involuntary.
 The posture.
 The shoes.
 The hour.
 The location.
-The girl’s eyes scanning the street with the unbroken radar of someone who has learned to track headlights.
-Everything Maren has trained herself to read is written in that girl’s body, and the reading takes less than a second.
+The age written in the girl’s wrists, too thin, the tendons visible when her arms tighten across her chest.
+Everything Maren has trained herself to read is in that body, and the reading takes less than a second.

 She should call.

 The phone is in her hand.
-She knows the number — not 911, the outreach line, the one she’s given to a hundred women in her office.
-Her thumb is on the screen.
-The screen glows bright in the dark car.
+She knows the number — not 911, the outreach line, the one she has given to a hundred women in her office, the one taped to the inside of her desk drawer.
+Her thumb hovers over the screen.
+The screen glows in the dark car.

 She puts the car in drive.

+The gearshift clicks under her palm.
 Her hands are level on the wheel.
-She pulls away from the curb and the streetlight slides past and the girl is in the rearview mirror — orange-lit, arms crossed, scanning — and then the mirror is dark.
+She pulls away from the curb and the streetlight slides past and the girl is in the rearview mirror — orange-lit, arms crossed, chin lifting toward the next pair of headlights — and then the mirror is dark.

 She goes home.
 She sleeps.
 She wakes at six and drives back before coffee, before the shower, before anything.